-Food Standards Australia New Zealand (FSANZ) received an application from Danisco Australia (IFF) to vary the Australia New Zealand Food Standards Code (the Code) to permit the use of subtilisin from genetically modified (GM) Bacillus subtilis as a processing aid for protein processing.
+Food Standards Australia New Zealand (FSANZ) received an application from IFF Australia Pty Ltd (trading as Danisco Australia Pty Ltd) to vary the Australia New Zealand Food Standards Code (the Code) to permit the use of subtilisin from genetically modified (GM) Bacillus subtilis as a processing aid for protein processing.
 Subtilisin is derived by submerged fermentation of B. subtilis containing the gene for subtilisin from Bacillus clausii.

 The proposed use of subtilisin as an enzyme processing aid in the quantity and form proposed is consistent with its typical function of hydrolysing proteins.
-Subtilisin performs its technological purpose during the production of the nominated foods and is not performing a technological purpose in the final food.
-The enzyme meets relevant identity and purity specifications in the Code.
+Subtilisin performs its technological purpose during the production of protein-containing foods and is not performing a technological purpose in the food for sale.
+There are relevant identity and purity specifications for the enzyme in the Code and the applicant provided evidence that their enzyme meets these specifications.